logicminds/micro-puppet/README.md

 Description
 -----------
-With tiny-puppet it now takes 10 seconds to apply a common puppet patterns to your server node when using tiny-puppet.
+With tiny-puppet it now takes 10 seconds to apply common puppet patterns to your server node when using tiny-puppet.
 But personally we can do better.
 I wanted something even shorter and less verbose.  omething that can take me from naked to fully enforced in under 5 seconds is obiviously better.
 Enter micro-puppet.
 I cannot afford to spare 5 seconds.
 A DSL around the already shortened tiny-puppet DSL just makes sense.
 Its a triple DSL threat and great things always come in threes.

 Major Differences
 -----------------